m0bar3z/Simple-tcp-connection/README.md

-Create a simple tcp connection with python
+Create a simple tcp connection with python,
 Using socket and threading module